-This is a clinical laboratory course focusing upon the associate degree nurse's knowledge, attitudes, skills, and behaviors emphasized in Nursing Theory IV.
-The student will demonstrate the role of the associate degree registered nurse in caring for patients with complicated health care problems in various health care settings.
-The learner applies knowledge obtained in Nursing Theory I, II, III, and IV to patients in the clinical practice.
-Other topics include: leadership/management, and community service learning.
+This course focuses on the integration of essential concepts and skills necessary to manage safe, evidence-based care for patients across the lifespan experiencing multisystem and/or emergent health problems.
+The student will complete a precepted clinical experience as part of this course.
 Corequisite: NRN 2408 (Nursing Theory IV and NRN 2501 (Nursing Seminars).
 Prerequisite: successful completion of NRN 2313 (Nursing Practicum III).
 Fall only.
 The student must successfully pass the clinical component of Nursing Practicum IV to pass the overall course, including the preceptorship.